Kikobeats/to-query/README.md

 // => TypeError: You need to provide an URL.
 ```

-### Validate Data Fields
+### Validate

-In case you need granual control ver fields, you can declare any kind of validation, making easy connect with other packages.
+If you need granular control for type checking the shape of value in something you expect, you can declare any kind of validation, making easy connect with other packages:

 ```js
 const isUrlHttp = require('is-url-http')